vdegenne/vite-lit-with-tailwind/README.md

 `utilities` is what is needed to use tailwind class in your template, other layers are just setting some style defaults.

-If you wish to change the injected stylesheets, you can always them in the decorator.
+If you wish to change the injected stylesheets, you can always pass them in the decorator.
 For instance:

 ```css